ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

-# Submitting a job on SLURM
+# Submitting a job on Slurm

-Two common ways to run jobs on SLURM include submitting jobs using a batch script, and running jobs interactively.
+Two common ways to run jobs on Slurm include submitting jobs using a batch script, and running jobs interactively.
 Submitting jobs using a batch script allows for multiple jobs to be submitted in parallel, or for a series of jobs to be submitted, where one job may depend on the output of a previous job.
 Interactive jobs are useful for developing workflows or scripts, or working with software interactively.

-**Note: No software should be run on the SLURM login node.** The login node (slurm.ilifu.ac.za) should only be used to start and interact with Slurm jobs, or other low-resource tasks.
+**Note: No software should be run on the Slurm login node.** The login node (slurm.ilifu.ac.za) should only be used to start and interact with Slurm jobs, or other low-resource tasks.
 For any other work, please start an interactive job as described below.

 ## Submitting a Job using a Batch Script

-After `sshing` into `slurm.ilifu.ac.za`, you can submit a job to SLURM using a shell script.
+After `sshing` into `slurm.ilifu.ac.za`, you can submit a job to Slurm using a shell script.
 The script must describe the application/software you wish to run as well as the resources that you wish to allocate to the job.

 Let us assume that you are trying to run a python script, `myscript.py` with the following contents: